+WEI GHTED GPA NON-WEIGHTED GPA

 AP/Transcripted Honors Academic/Articulated For All Students, In All Courses, At All Levels

 Α 5.0 4.5 4.0 A = 4.0

 В 4.0 3.5 3.0 B = 3.0

 С 3.0 2.5 2.0 C = 2.0

 D 1.0 1.0 1.0 D = 1.0

 F 0 0 0 F = 0

 All scholarships from the Maryland State Scholarship Program are granted based on criteria using a non-weighted GPA.
 Recipients of the Governor's Award shall be selected based on the weighted GPA rankings.
 Recipients of the Presidential Academic Excellence Award will be based on unweighted GPA.
 Each school's honor roll shall be determined using the weighted GPA.
 Students are selected at each high school for the National Honor Society based on established county criteria.
-Current cumulative weighted and non-weighted grade point average, as well as honor roll status, shall be listed on each report.
-The weighted and non-weighted GPA will be included on a student transcript.
+Current cumulative weighted GPA will be included on a student transcript.